The Power of Compelling Text & Easy Tech for ESL & SIFE + Week 5 Questions

 Part IV of Boosting Achievement: Implementing a Practical Approach to Instruction (Answer some of these, all of these or none of these.
 We welcome all ideas, reflections & insight!)

-5Q1) p.
-64 This section opens with examples of tasks that SIFE are capable of doing.
-Illustrating is one example.
-Drawing my understanding of democracy is more cognitively demanding than repeating what my teacher just said about it…or choosing an answer from a multiple choice test.
-What is another way that a pre-literate language learner might show you his knowledge on a subject?
+A) We have many examples of tasks that SLIFE are capable of doing.
+Illustrating, acting out, gesturing… to name a few.
+What are expamples of ways that a pre-literate language learner might show you his knowledge on a subject?
 Do you have anything else to share on this?

-5Q6) p.
-76-p 81.
-These pages explain different activities that scaffold reading so that SIFE can get access to grade-level text while they are learning to decode print.
-Watch the two short videos (bit.ly/ChoralReading and bit.ly/NabilUpdate) and then look over the activities again.
-Besides a newfound growth mindset, what practical reading strategies on these pages may have contributed to Nabil’s gains in reading?
+E) Watch the two short videos (bit.ly/ChoralReading and bit.ly/NabilUpdate), Besides a newfound growth mindset, what practical reading strategies likely contributed to Nabil’s gains in reading?
 Why do you think that?

 Thank you for completing this book study.
 Your work is so important.
 It can inform our collective knowledge as we study how to best support learners who may have been away from formal education for some period of time.